matt-fonto/dev_ops/notes.md

       NODE_ENV: development
 ```

+- Docker compose is fundamentally a way to run multiple containers

 ### Github Actions

 - Once the application is dockerized, create the github workflow: ./github/workflows/[ci-name].yml
 - Workflow has jobs, jobs have steps and steps have actions
+- This allows us to run a battery of tests on specific events: push, pr, scheduled, etc.

 ```yml
 # appears in the Actions tab on Github